Livermore's The Meadows: 1973–1976 homes & subdivision history

 In October 1973, Sunset Homes opened its newest neighborhood in Livermore: The Meadows.
 Built on a hilly site with panoramic views of Mount Diablo and the Livermore Valley, this project marked Sunset’s strategic pivot during a period of model and neighborhood transitions.

-Location of The Meadows neighborhood in Livermore, California.
+Map of The Meadows neighborhood in north Livermore, California.

 At the time, Sunset’s sales approach was refreshingly flexible: buyers could choose a home plan first, then decide which Sunset neighborhood to build it in.
 Two series were available—Wildwood, with models shown in Sunset East, and Quietwood, on display in Three Fountains.